voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 - `0` – Success (no stale annotations for detection/verification commands, or command completed successfully).
 - `1` – Stale or invalid annotations detected.
 - `2` – Usage or configuration error (e.g., unknown command, missing required flags).

+The CLI follows the same security posture as the rest of the plugin: it does not perform network requests, does not invoke the shell with dynamically constructed input, and limits its effects to the local filesystem under the configured root.
+Its runtime dependencies are covered by the same `npm audit --omit=dev --audit-level=high` and `dry-aged-deps` checks described in the project README.

 #### Commands